OpenAgricultureFoundation/python-wifi-connect/docs/details.md

 ## Py NetworkManager
 See the `nm_scripts/` directory for the scripts I copied/modified to figure out how to use NM.
-Once tested / grokked, this code will was integrated into the python HTTP server which handles user input.
+Once tested / grokked, this code was integrated into the python HTTP server which handles user input.

 ## Development setup
 I [use this serial console cable](console_cable.md) setup to do development on the Raspberry Pi.